 Billing guides are updated on a regular basis.
 Due to the nature of content change on the internet, we do not fix broken links in past guides.
 If you find a broken link, please check the most recent version of the guide.
-If this is the most recent guide, please notify us at askmedicaid@hca.wa.gov.
+If the broken link is in the most recent guide, please notify us at askmedicaid@hca.wa.gov.